MJKSabit/microservice-for-beginners/0-auth/README.md

 ## Application Gateway

-Application gateway is a separate server/service that works as a firewall to enable secured access to internal services.
-It can also be used to limit rate for particular IP.
+Application gateway is a separate server/service that works as a reverse proxy to enable secured access to internal services.
+It can also be used to limit rate for particular IP or firewall.
 Again, since all external communication is routed via the application gateway, it could be a good place to integrate authentication and authorization.
 Communication inside the private domain is trusted, so no double checking is done for interservice communication.
 We can also keep some service truly private without exposing that using the application gateway, and it can only be used by other services.
 Application gateway acts as a reverse proxy to communicate with the exact service that is needed from outside.

 The idea behind the application gateway is simple, we can use our own implementation using any preferred language.
 One can use express.js or flask for that.
 But, we need to keep in mind that, all external communication is done via that application gateway.
 So, the server needs to handle combined load of the whole microservice.
 Implementation with single threaded high level language could introduce bottleneck in performance.
 And there could be security vulnerabilities if not handled properly.

 For that case, it is better to use a proven application gateway, and the most widely used open-source implementation is **NGINX**.
+Other alternatives are Apache, Traefik, Envoy, Caddy, etc.

 ## NGINX